rebelsky/sams-assorted-musings-reflections/_sketchbook2019.md

 mental queue of things to write about [not everything makes it into my sketchbook].
 If I recall correctly, I had it phrased as "good will", rather than "trust", but it's a similar enough concept.

-1. Office Hour Signups.
-Recently, as I was reading the excerpts from Grinnell's Executive Council, I learned that some consider it a FERPA violation to post sign-up sheets for office hours outside of our offices.
-IANAL/IANAFO [I am not a lawyer and I am not a FERPA officer ], so you should take everything I say [write] with a grain [or granary] of salt.

 1. "My dad is the third-largest major at Grinnell" / majoring in a faculty member, but that's a whole separate issue.
 (Now John